aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   these signals, it must either save YottaDB's handler, and drive it before process termination or call `ydb_exit()`_ prior to process exit. [#]_
-- Handlers for all signals other than those mentioned above are set to :code:`SIG_IGN`.
-An application's signal handler is saved during initialization and is restored if :code:`ydb_exit()` is explicitly called prior to process exit.
-YottaDB does not reset existing signal handlers of applications that it does not require, and uses the restored application signal handler if the YottaDB handler returns (and doesn't exit).
+- An application's signal handler is saved during initialization and is restored if :code:`ydb_exit()` is explicitly called prior to process exit.
+YottaDB does not reset existing signal handlers for signals it does not handle but calls the saved signal handler if the YottaDB handler returns (and doesn't exit).

 .. [#] Other YottaDB processes will attempt to automatically clean up
        after a process terminates abnormally.
 However, this is not